burnszac001/simon/README.md

-# simon
+# simon-db

-This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.

-I'm adding this to say that I did create and type anything that I didn't already understand in the simon-html repo
+This deliverable demonstrates using a database service, MongoDB, to persistently save data.